 Global COVID-19 overview

 On 11 March 2020, the World Health Organization (WHO) declared COVID-19 a pandemic.
-By the end of 2022, it had claimed more than 6.7 million lives.
+By the end of 2021, it had claimed more than 14.9 million excess deaths, either directly or indirectly.
 COVID-19 remains the most widespread public health crisis in more than a century.

 Initially, the pandemic led to unprecedented scientific, industrial and political cooperation as the world tried to develop vaccines and treatments.
 However, limited supply, export bans and volatile prices meant many countries were unable to access COVID-19 supplies when needed.
 Countries were being quoted prices for items at 20 times the price pre-pandemic.